 |Service Sector:||Arts & Culture|

 Shreveport, LA 71137

 Our season begins each year with Fall for Dance!, an outreach performance usually given in conjunction with other local dance groups.
-Hundreds of people come to share an evening of dance and entertainment from groups like The Centenary College Choir and Shreveport Opera Express.
+Hundreds of people come to share an evening of dance.
 SMB annually presents two full-length classical ballets, including the holiday favorite The Nutcracker and a performance each spring of ballets from the classical repertoire.
 In 2012, SMB also added an additional spring performance featuring the new Senior Apprentice Company (SAC).
 As part of this performance, SMB piloted a collaborative program with the Volunteers of America's LightHouse program called "A Chance to Dance."
 "Chance to Dance" participants receive free ballet instruction and perform each spring alongside SMB dancers each March.

-SMB shares our major productions with local school children in the Riverview Theater through free performances, reaching more than 8,000 students every year.
+SMB shares our major productions with local school children through free performances, reaching more than 8,000 students every year.
 The Company also does lecture demonstrations and performances in schools, nursing homes, pediatric wards, community centers, and public libraries and takes part in community performances such as the Red River Revel.

 Dancers from ages ten to adult are chosen each spring by open auditions to become members of the Junior, Senior Apprentice, and Senior companies of the Ballet.
 SMB has provided these dancers with the necessary training and experience to go on to dance with companies in other cities and to study dance at the university level.
 Dancers gain valuable experience by being able to dance alongside professional guest artists brought in each year for the performances.
 Guest artists have come from such ballets as the American Ballet Theater, New York City Ballet, Boston Ballet, Houston Ballet, Ballet Oklahoma, and San Francisco Ballet